VIAUAD02/laborok/docs/laborok/02-android-ui/index.md

 	            .fillMaxSize()
 	    ) {
 	        val type = mapOf(
-	            "Bike" to R.mipmap.bikes,
+	            "Bike" to R.drawable.bikes,
-	            "Bus" to R.mipmap.bus,
+	            "Bus" to R.drawable.bus,
-	            "Train" to R.mipmap.trains
+	            "Train" to R.drawable.trains
 	        )

 	        for (i in type) {